Changing-Look AGNs -- I. Tracking the transition on the main sequence of quasars: Discussions

 Currently, the sample we have compiled contains spectroscopic information from SDSS only.
 There are some studies \citep[e.g.][]{graham2020, Green_etal_2022} where the authors have utilized other spectroscopic instruments at their disposal to procure newer spectra for some CL AGNs.
-We intend to incorporate spectra for the CL AGNs observed using other instruments for our sample and other sources studied in the prior works, although a significant hurdle in such complete compilation is the absence of public databases and proprietary data which makes it difficult to access them.\\
+We intend to incorporate spectra for the CL AGNs observed using other instruments for our sample and other sources studied in the prior works, although a significant hurdle in such complete compilation is the absence of public databases and proprietary data which makes it difficult to access them. {Another important aspect of the work is related to the use of the classical \feii{} template by \citet{Boroson_Green_1992}.
+More recently, improved empirical/semi-empirical \feii{} templates for AGNs in the optical region are available at our disposition \citep{2010ApJS..189...15K, 2022ApJS..258...38P}.
+In their work, \citet{2022ApJS..258...38P} show the comparison between the classical \citet{Boroson_Green_1992} \feii{} template extracted from I Zw 1 (the prototypical NLS1 galaxy) and their new \feii{} template based on the HST observations for another NLS1 galaxy, Mrk493.
+The two templates agree well overall with some salient transitions being stronger/weaker between the two templates, especially under the \hb{} profile.
+It is important to note that Mrk493 has a smaller black hole mass (log \mbh{} $\approx$ 7.13) than I Zw 1 (log \mbh{} $\approx$ 7.94) and the overall \rfe{} estimate for Mrk493 ($\approx$ 0.78) is lower than I Zw 1 ($\approx$ 1.78).
+These estimates are taken from our previous work where we compile the optical (and near-infrared) properties of well-known Type-1 Seyfert galaxies \citep{Martinez-Aldama_etal_2021}.
+Thus, apart from the higher resolution due to the HST for Mrk493, the two templates are relatively similar in performance, especially when applied to low/medium-resolution data such as presented in our current analysis.
+For completeness, we test the difference in the \rfe{} recovery using the new template from \citet{2022ApJS..258...38P} versus the default template \citet{Boroson_Green_1992} for one of the epochs for the source SDSSJ022556.0+003026 \citep[Plate-MJD-Fiber = 3615-55179-0641,][]{macleod2016} where the \rfe{} was estimated to be larger than 1.
+We find that the ratio with the new template, \rfe{} = 1.207$\pm$0.120, is comparable to what we estimated with the default template, i.e., 1.113$\pm$0.056.
+We thus, conclude that the change of template does not alter our findings in this work.}\\